YWHo/react-to-google-cloud/README.md

 Do you want to continue (Y/n)?
 ```

-The following quest is asking do you allow anonymous access to the service.
-Press `y` because the app need to allow anonymous access.
+The following question asks whether you allow anonymous access to the service.
+Press `y` because the app needs to allow anonymous access.

 ```console
 Allow unauthenticated invocations to [pirate-service] (y/N)?
 ```

-When the build is running, you will see something like this:
+While the build is running, you will see something like this:
 ```console
 Building using Buildpacks and deploying container to Cloud Run service [pirate-service] in project [react-pirate-app] region [australia-southeast1]
 ```

->Note: If for whatever reason, you run into issue the build has error due to missing something, please create a new project to try the above steps again.
+>Note: If, for any reason, you encounter an issue where the build has an error due to something missing, please create a new project and try the steps again.

-After finish building, you will see something like this:
+After finishing the build, you will see something like this:
 ```console
 Done.
 Service [pirate-service] revision [pirate-service-00001-85f] has been deployed and is serving 100 percent of traffic.
 Service URL: https://pirate-service-emv454msza-ts.a.run.app
 ```

-When open the website at `https://pirate-service-emv454msza-ts.a.run.app`, you should see the the App has been successfully deployed.
+When you open the website at `https://pirate-service-emv454msza-ts.a.run.app`, you should see that the app has been successfully deployed.

 ### new deployment after source update

-You may want to redo deployment after update the source code.
+You may want to redo the deployment after updating the source code.

-First, you could check the existing deployment using following command:
+First, you can check the existing deployment using the following command:

 ```console
 terminal% gcloud run services list
 ```

-To re-deploy after source update, run the following command (similar to first time deploying):
+To redeploy after updating the source, run the following command (similar to the first time deploying):

 ```console
 gcloud run deploy pirate-service --source .